DC-analysis/dclab/docs/sec_av_emodulus.rst

 Young's modulus computation
 ===========================
-The computation of the Young's modulus uses a look-up table (LUT) that was derived from finite elements methods :cite:`Mokbel2017` and the analytical solution :cite:`Mietke2015`.
+The computation of the Young's modulus uses a look-up table (LUT) that was derived from simulations based on the finite elements method (FEM) :cite:`Mokbel2017` and the analytical solution :cite:`Mietke2015`.
 The LUT was generated with an incompressible (Poisson's ratio of 0.5) linear elastic sphere model (an artificial viscosity was added to avoid division-by-zero errors) in an axis-symmetric channel (2D).
-The model computations
+Although the simulations were carried out in this cylindrical symmetry, they can be mapped onto a square cross-sectional channel by adjusting the channel radius to approximately match the desired flow profile.
-take into account the equivalent channel radius for a square channel cross-section with the factor 1.094 (see also supplement S3 in :cite:`Mietke2015`).
+This was done with the spatial scaling factor 1.094 (see also supplement S3 in :cite:`Mietke2015`).
 The original data used to generate the LUT are available on figshare :cite:`FigshareWittwer2020`.

-The computation takes into account corrections for the viscosity (medium, channel width, flow rate, and temperature) :cite:`Mietke2015` and corrections for pixelation of the area and the deformation which are computed from a (pixelated) image :cite:`Herold2017`.
+The computations take into account scale conversions (channel width, flow rate) :cite:`Mietke2015`, pixelation effects for deformation :cite:`Herold2017`, and shear-thinning (for CellCarrier media) :cite:`Herold2017`.

 Since the Young's modulus is model-dependent, it is not made available right away as an :ref:`ancillary feature <sec_features_ancillary>`